 Voting method and cost:

-Your vote will not be counted if you attempt to vote using a method that is not specified in these terms and conditions.
+Your vote will not be counted if you attempt to vote using a method that is not specified in these Terms and Conditions.

-The Promoter cannot promise that the Twitter monitoring process will be free from errors or omissions nor that it will be available uninterrupted and in a fully operating condition.
-The systems and/or services may be suspended temporarily and without notice in the case of system failure, maintenance or repair or for reasons beyond the Promoter’s reasonable control.
-The Promoter will not be liable to any person in the event that all or any part of the systems and/or services are discontinued, modified or changed in any way.
+The Promoters cannot promise that the Twitter monitoring process will be free from errors or omissions nor that it will be available uninterrupted and in a fully operating condition.
+The systems and/or services may be suspended temporarily and without notice in the case of system failure, maintenance or repair or for reasons beyond the Promoter's reasonable control.
+The Promoters will not be liable to any person in the event that all or any part of the systems and/or services are discontinued, modified or changed in any way.

 If for any reason there is a discrepancy between the hashtags advertised on air and those given on any other platforms then the hashtags on air will prevail and the vote shall proceed on that basis.

-Please note it is not possible to vote via any method not stated in these terms and conditions.
+Please note it is not possible to vote via any method not stated in these Terms and Conditions.